 Below is an example of how these off-page channels can show up on Google’s SERPs (Search Engine Results Pages) for a specific brand.
 Taco Bell is a great example of off-page SEO.
 The brand has taken special care in how it appears in every aspect of a search engine results page.
-In this screenshot you can see Taco Bell’s Knowledge Panel, Google My Business pages, Twitter feed, Facebook page, Wikipedia, videos, and more.
+In this screenshot you can see Taco Bell’s Knowledge Panel, Google Business Profile, Twitter feed, Facebook page, Wikipedia, videos, and more.
 All of these third-party channels work together to create Taco Bell’s organic search presence.

 Here, I’m going to outline how to use these channels, like Taco Bell, to help your off-page SEO and why they’re important.
 We’ll focus on Wikipedia, YouTube, Twitter, and Google My Business.

 Quite simply – Wikipedia is one of the most popular sites in the world and carries a lot of weight with Google.
 This makes it easy for a Wikipedia page to rank on page one of your brand search results.
 So, if you want more brand recognition and to control more of the conversation around your brand, get a Wikipedia page.